dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### The Parkinson disease before James Parkinson
 - **year:** 2012
 - **url:** <https://www.semanticscholar.org/paper/f24361a0bb5acb20b9c26ddcc8253037a3148f27>
-- **abstract:** S2 TL;DR: A review of the literature shows that several civilizations had know this disease from long before, despite the fact it was often mistaken for other diseases.
+- **abstract:** *TL;DR:* A review of the literature shows that several civilizations had know this disease from long before, despite the fact it was often mistaken for other diseases.
 - **journal:** Neurological Sciences
 - **volume:** 33
 - **pages:** 945-948